aQuaYi/MIT-6.824-Distributed-Systems/Lectures/LEC03/l-gfs-short.txt.md

     Q: why are the chunks so big?
        amortizes overheads, reduces state size in the master GFS master server knows directory hierarchy
-    for directory, wht files are in it for file, knows chunk servers for each 64 MB master keeps state in memory
+    for directory, what files are in it for file, knows chunk servers for each 64 MB master keeps state in memory
       64 bytes of metadata per each chunk